imperionite/cp1ms1/MS1.md

 The **MotorPH Payroll System** aims to streamline payroll processes by managing products, employee details, and salaries.
 This document outlines the project plan for **Phase 1**, focusing on initial requirements and deliverables.

+A structured project plan has been developed in **ClickUp**, breaking down the tasks into manageable sub-tasks with dependencies, ownership, deadlines, and tracking status.
+The development cycle follows an **iterative approach** to allow continuous refinement and adaptation.

 #### Objectives

 - **Visualization**: Develop a visual representation of the application interface.